Recursive Dogfooding

 The self-referential nature creates a chicken-and-egg problem on first deployment.
 The system cannot deploy itself if it does not yet exist.
 The bootstrap sequence breaks the cycle:

-1. Manual initial deploy.
-The first tofu apply runs from a developer workstation (or a temporary CI runner outside the cluster).
-This creates the Kubernetes namespace, deploys the Attic cache with an empty store, and registers the initial set of runners.
+tofu applyruns from a developer workstation (or a temporary CI runner outside the cluster).
+This creates the Kubernetes namespace, deploys the Attic cache with an empty store, and registers the initial set of runners. - First CI pipeline.
+With runners registered, the next push to

-3. Cache warming.
+maintriggers a pipeline that runs on the newly created runners.
+This pipeline redeploys the same infrastructure, but now through the self-referential path. - Cache warming.
 The first Nix build has no cache hits and is slow.
 Its outputs are pushed to Attic.
 The second build is faster.
 After a few cycles, the cache is warm and builds reach steady-state speed.

 Degradation